Pan American Botulinum Toxin Workshop

 - Patient care and procedural skills

 This course is recommended for general neurologists, neurology fellows/residents, general physicians, physicians in training, and rehabilitation professionals from South America, Central America, and the Caribbean.

 Hotel InterContinental Cartagena de Indias

 Bocagrande Carrera 1 #51

 The deadline to apply has now passed.

-MDS recognizes that some countries have limited access to Movement Disorder Education and may be restricted by resources.
-The Developing World Education Program is designed to address the needs of individuals in those countries.
+MDS recognizes that some countries have limited access to movement disorders education and may be restricted by resources.
+The Developing World Education Program (DWEP) is designed to address the needs of individuals in those countries.
 To that end, this course has a limited amount of travel grants for interested participants residing in specific countries of MDS-PAS.